gdluxx/gdluxx/docs/index.md

 It gives you a simple web interface to manage downloads, edit your configuration file, and monitor jobs without touching the command line.

-### 30,000 foot view
+### Features

-- **GUI** An interface for _gallery-dl_ to act upon one or more URLs.
-Paste links into a web page instead of typing commands.
+- **GUI**: Paste one or more URLs to download.
+No CLI
+- **Batch Processing**: Submit multiple URLs at once.
+- **Site Rules**: Automatically apply specific gallery-dl options based on URL patterns.
-- **Config file editor**: Built-in JSON editor to create/modify your configuration file.
-The editor provides visual indicators when syntax errors are present.
+- **Config Editor**: Built-in JSON editor with syntax highlighting, validation, and file upload support.
-- **See What's Happening**: View active and past jobs.
-"Running", "Error", and "Completed" indicators.
-- **Updater**: Download _gallery-dl_ and keep it updated without leaving the app.
-- **Browser Extension Support**: Companion browser extension that sends the current tab's URL to _gdluxx_.
-You don't even have to return to the app to download the galleries.
+- **Keyword Info**: Test what metadata is available for supported sites.
+- **Themes**: Some different themes to choose, light and dark modes.
+- **Job Management**: Track running, completed, and failed jobs.
+- **Browser Extension**: Send URLs directly from your browser.
+Available for both Chrome and Firefox.
+- **Overlay UI**: Extension provides an overlay for sending URLs without leaving your current page.
+- **API Access**: Endpoint available if you want to write your own scripts.
+  - Yes, I understand you don't need gdluxx for this.
+- **Version Management**: Update the gallery-dl binary from the app.
+- **Self-Contained**: No external dependencies for fonts, styles, or icons.
-- **Fully Self Contained**: Privacy oriented, there are no unwanted outbound calls to "phone home", retrieve fonts, stylesheets, icons, etc. The only time _gdluxx_ reaches out to the internet is when **YOU** initiate it.
+  There are no external calls to the internet except when you explicitly request it.

 ### Why?